saltstack/salt-enhancement-proposals/old-releases.md

 project back considerably.
 The option to completely remove the older packages would leave many stranded while trying to upgrade to later versions and is therefore not viable either.
-This leaves us with the approach of moving the older, unsupported version to an archive location.
+This leaves us with the approach of moving the older, unsupported versions to an archive location.
 In examining this, we assessed other open projects and their approach to older, unsupported releases.
 We found many following the same proposed approach that we have in this SEP.
-An example is Ubuntu, which makes this distinction easy by using two seperate domain names: old-releases.ubuntu.com and archive.ubuntu.com.
+An example is Ubuntu, which makes this distinction easy by using two separate domain names: old-releases.ubuntu.com and archive.ubuntu.com.
 We should emulate their behavior by moving our old unsupported releases to a separate URL.